-Based at St. Paul’s Hospital, the UBC James Hogg Research Centre, a UBC Senate-approved centre, is unique to British Columbia.
+Based at St. Paul’s Hospital, the Centre for Heart Lung Innovation (formerly the UBC James Hogg Research Centre), is a UBC Senate-approved centre unique to British Columbia.
 The Centre is supported collaboratively by the Faculty of Medicine of UBC and the Providence Health Care Research Institute.
-The UBC James Hogg Research Centre is home to over 250 personnel working towards solving the problems of heart, lung and blood vessel diseases.
+The Centre for Heart Lung Innovation is home to over 250 personnel working towards solving the problems of heart, lung and blood vessel diseases.

 BC Centre for Excellence in HIV/AIDS (BC-CfE)

 The BC Centre for Excellence in HIV/AIDS is based at St. Paul’s Hospital and is Canada’s largest HIV/AIDS research and treatment facility.
 The rapid incorporation of research results into clinical practice ensures that HIV/AIDS patients receive a continually evolving standard of evidence-based care.
 The BC-CfE distributes antiretroviral therapy to the province of British Columbia and monitors HIV-related outcomes as part of its mandate.

 Centre for Health Evaluation and Outcome Sciences (CHEOS)